JuliaGraphics/Luxor.jl/docs/src/howto/text.md

 ## Writing LaTeX and Typst

-Luxor allows you to use LaTeX and Typst to add equations to drawings.
+Luxor allows you to use LaTeX or Typst to add equations to drawings.

 ### LaTeX